 Key Stage 4

 Students will be studying the new GCSE obtaining grades from 1-9.
-These students will sit the GCSE from the AQA Examination Group focusing on International developments in the inter-war years with a depth study on Germany.
-Also, students will undertake a British Depth Study on Norman England with the historical site study the White Tower in 2020-21 and Castle Acre Priory in 2021-2022 alongside a thematic study of Health and the People.
+These students will sit the GCSE from the AQA Examination Group focusing on international developments in the inter-war years with a depth study on Germany.
+Also, students will undertake a British Depth Study on Norman England with the historical site study Castle Acre Priory in 2021-2022 alongside a thematic study.
 The course is examined through two external examinations in the summer of Year 11.
 Students studying the AQA GCSE will also receive 3 lessons per week.

 The History department understands the contributions that outside learning can make to students, therefore, History Department also provides a range of revision and support classes when required for Key Stage 4 students at the Upper site to help students achieve success in their exams.
 Wider personal development links are encouraged through participation in competitions run by the Historical Association and educational visits to the Holocaust Museum and historical environmental sites such as the White Tower and Castle Acre Priory.